Getting your Trinity Audio player ready...

 What a fantastic expansion pack.

-This is why you start at the front of a book and not skip around.
-So what is that warning for, dramatic effect?
-Even more curious, why was a small envelope attached to the page below it?
+This is why you start at the front of a book instead of skipping around.
+So what is that warning for?
+Is it supposed to scare the reader?
+And this—why is a small envelope attached to the page below it?

 My paranoia flared again as I moved my fingers to lift the flap.
 This time, it was accompanied by a shaking hand and a dreadful feeling to scan my surroundings.
 I soothed my inescapable urges and looked up, catching several students swiftly averting their stares.
 I latched the book and zipped it back into my bag.